matqr/macOS-setup/manual.md

 ### Language and Region
 * Language English
 * Region: Singapore
 * Advanced General
 	- Grouping: Space
 	- Decimal: .
 	- Currency: SGP Dollar
-* Advanced Dates
-	- ISO 8601 for short and medium

 ### Security and Privacy
 * Require password inmediately

 ### Mouse
-* Tracking speed 3rd notch from the right
+* Tracking speed 4th notch from the left

 ### Trackpad
-* Swipe between pages with 3 fingers
+* Uncheck Swipe between pages
-* Swipe between full-screen apps with 4 fingers
+* Swipe between full-screen apps with 3 fingers
 * Uncheck notification center
-* Mission control with 4 fingers
+* Mission control with 3 fingers
-* App expose with 4 fingers
+* App expose with 3 fingers
 * Uncheck launchpad
+* Show desktop with thumb and 3 fingers

 ### Notifications
 * Enable Do Not disturb mode from 22-7 and when display is sleeping